East Hills, New York: Village of East Hills (1931 – present)

 The Village of East Hills was incorporated on June 24, 1931, and its first election was held a couple weeks later on July 8 in barns at the Mackay estate.
-Reasons for incorporating included the desire by many locals to be excluded from paying taxes for sanitary sewer systems, highways, etc., the desire to not be part of the Roslyn Sewer District and to keep businesses out, and to maintain home rule powers.
-Many of the proposals which the locals were against were proposed when Roslyn wanted to incorporate, as early plans called for that village's proposed boundaries to include what would become East Hills.
+Reasons for incorporating included the desire by many locals to be excluded from paying taxes for sanitary sewer systems, highways, etc., the desire to not be part of the Roslyn Sewer District and to keep businesses out, and to maintain local control through municipal home rule powers.
+Many of the proposals opposed by the locals were proposed when Roslyn first wanted to incorporate, as early plans called for that village's proposed boundaries to include what would become East Hills.
 As such, the residents decided to incorporate East Hills as a separate village.

-Mr. Willets was elected as Mayor and John Mackay, Stephen Willets, Ellen A. Hennessy, and Catherine Hechler were elected as the Village Trustees.
-Charles Hechler, the husband of Mrs. Hechler, was appointed as the Village Clerk.
+Willets was elected as Mayor and John Mackay, Stephen Willets, Ellen A. Hennessy, and Catherine Hechler were elected as Village Trustees.
+Charles Hechler – the husband of Catherine Hechler – was appointed as the Village Clerk.

 The name of East Hills was chosen based on its geography and location.
 The "East" reflects the village's geographic location adjacent to and east of Roslyn, and the "Hills" reflects the hilly geography of the village.

 The post-war era ushered in a huge population boom and suburbanization throughout the United States, which led to the construction of many new developments in the Village of East Hills.
 One of these developments, Strathmore, was developed by Levitt & Sons in the late 1940s.

-Another notable development built during this time, the Country Estates subdivision, was developed by Country Estates, Incorporated over Clarence Mackay's former estate.
-Prior to building the Country Estates in East Hills, the firm developed the Flower Hill Country Estates subdivision in nearby Flower Hill.
+Another large-scale development built during this time, the Country Estates subdivision, was developed by Country Estates, Incorporated over Clarence Mackay's former estate.
+Prior to building the Country Estates in East Hills, the firm developed the Flower Hill Country Estates development in nearby Flower Hill.
 A third notable development, Norgate, was developed by Gustav A. Mezger and the Homeguard Realty Corporation.

 Additionally, in order for the Roslyn Union Free School District to adequately serve the influx of families, the Moore & Hutchins-designed East Hills Elementary School was opened between the Canterbury Woods and Fairfield Park developments in 1953.

 On Labor Day 2006, the Park at East Hills opened on the land previously occupied by the Roslyn Air National Guard Station.
-It has a pool, nature walks, senior facilities, and tennis and basketball courts.
+It has a pool, nature walks, senior facilities, and tennis, pickleball, and basketball courts.
 The construction of the park was financed through the sale of bonds; carrying and operating costs are paid through taxes.